 Your plan should include where you will go and where your family members will go if someone attempts to or successfully breaks in.
 Call for help and take a defensive approach where you – and your firearm if you have one – are between the intruder or intruders and your family.
 This may be difficult in some home designs, but you need to figure it out.
 I personally do not think you should “clear” your house if you have, or strongly suspect, an intruder.
 Many law enforcement officers I know will not clear their home by themselves.

 Why a semi-automatic rifle a good choice for home defense.

 Here is a list of valid reasons, in no particular order.

-- You can mount a light, red dot sight and/or a laser to the rifle to make it easier to used and aim during the day or night.
+- You can buy an AR-15 rifle and mount a light, red dot sight and/or a laser to the rifle to make it easier to used and aim during the day or night.

 - They have a reasonable recoil, making the gun – for many users – easier to shoot as compared to a defense-caliber shotgun or pistol.

 - They can be customized to “fit” a variety of body types and shooting styles.
 They can be configured and adjusted for different shooting distances (less than 5 yards to more than 200 yards).